Hello, I’m Audrey!

 When I met my husband Nick in 2011, one of the things we bonded over was a shared love of cooking.
 We’ve cooked many plant-based meals together, and have a shared interested in fermentation and food science.
 Having been vegetarian his whole life, Nick was able to share his knowledge of items like tofu and tempeh with me and gave me the courage to start developing my own recipes and taking on bigger projects.

 In 2018, I started working on one of my biggest projects to date.
-With the help of Nick, as well as my friend, Paula, I had the rare opportunity to develop an entire menu for a new vegan restaurant in Arvada, CO.
+With the help of Nick and my friend, Paula, I had the rare opportunity to develop an entire menu for a new vegan restaurant in Arvada, CO.
 Once the restaurant opened in April of 2019, I hired chefs, and they gradually took over development of our ever-changing menu.
 With so many other things to focus on with the new restaurant, including developing our drink menu and bar program, I was relieved to have the help.
 Once things started to wind down; however, I realized I needed a new creative outlet.
 Less than a year into opening the new restaurant, I was back in the kitchen experimenting.

 Spirits & Cocktails